ItsSupercar/alttpr-Tracker/README.md

 Hi I made a tracker for playing this video game.
 It's kind of in beta, but it's mostly working, I think!
-Try it out!
+Try it out at https://itssupercar.github.io/alttpr-Tracker/

 ## INSTALLATION